JHuguenin/provoc/README.md

 sp <- re.init.T.para(sp)
 ```

+Be careful.
+By default, the “time” option uses a relative T0 from the
+first spectrum of each acquisition and the “date” option uses the actual
+date and time of each spectrum.
+Using the acq\_T0 column with the “time”
+option allows different acquisitions to be sequenced using the T0 of the
+specified acquisition.
+Using the acq\_T0 column with the “date” option
+allows you to overlap acquisitions on the T0 of the specified
+acquisition.

+The delta\_T column is used to add the specified time (in seconds) to
+the acquisition.

 ## Make a plot

 With the following three functions, it is really easy to make graphs to